fosskers/aura/localisation/guide.md

 ### STEP ONE - TELL HASKELL ABOUT THE NEW LANGUAGE

-  All strings that contain messages for the user are stored in a single source file: `AuraLanguages.hs`.
+  All strings that contain messages for the user are stored in a single source file: `Aura/Languages.hs`.
 Let's take a look at the top:

 ```haskell
 data Language = English